tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 So again if all voters can somehow (magically) find the right top-two candidates before voting, and communicate their final preference as a strategic vote, then strategic voting with plurality would effectively turn it into a Condorcet method (whenever a Condorcet winner exists).
-All of the Condorcet methods I have simulated seem to do about as well as the score-based methods in terms of voter satisfaction and lack of a center-squeeze effect.
+All the Condorcet methods I have simulated seem to do about as well as the score-based methods in terms of voter satisfaction and lack of a center-squeeze effect.
 For another post.

+## It would be nice to not need strategy

+Wouldn't it be nice to use an election method where you could express yourself accurately and honestly, and have just as much of an impact on the election results as everyone else?
+That is one of the benchmarks for good voting systems.
+First-past-the-post just does not allow this.
+You don't get to express your preference for any more than one candidate on a ballot.
+You need strategy in order to focus your communication on the most relevant aspect of your preferences.
+But other voting methods are much less sensitive to voting strategies, and those are (for political elections especially) ones to support.

 <!--
 ## The fine print